Discriminating 1D new physics solutions in $b\to s\ell\ell$ decays: Results and discussions

-We therefore conclude that the angular asymmetries $A_i$ and the ratio $R_6$ could uniquely distinguish between the five different NP solutions in the one-dimensional scenario if they can be measured with high precision.
+It should be feasible to extract them experimentally.
+Therefore, we study the $q^2$ spectra and binned values of $R_{C,S}(q^2)$ in the SM and different NP scenarios.
+The relevant results are shown in Table~\ref{Tab:BinnedObsRi} and Fig.~\ref{Fig:Obsq2Ri}.
+It is clear that the ratio $R_S$ could uniquely distinguish between the five different NP solutions in the one-dimensional scenario if it can be measured with a precision of percent level.